todesclia/crowd_funding_be/README.md

 | --- | ----------- | ------- | ------- | ------------ | --------------------- | ---------------------------- |
 |     |             |         |         |              |                       |                              |

+As a User you're not allowed to create a new crowdfunding project unless you're logged in As a User you're not allowed to pledge to a project unless you're logged in As a User you're not allowed to modify the details of a project unless you're the one who created it

 ### DB Schema
 ![]( {{ ./relative/path/to/your/schema/image.png }} )